 Watch My Video Demo of this Recipe Below!

 Subscribe to my YouTube Channel and never miss a recipe!

 For this recipe, you'll need two very ripe bananas but don't worry if you don't have ripe bananas on hand here's how to ripen bananas in the oven in 20 minutes.

-This was a real game-changer for me anytime I wanted to make one of my banana recipes and didn’t have ripe bananas.
-Once you learn this little hack it will allow you to make these banana muffins or banana bread any time you want!
+This was a real game-changer for me anytime I wanted to make one of my banana recipes and didn't have ripe bananas.
+Once you learn this little hack it will allow you to make these banana muffins or my Ultimate banana bread recipe, my Chocolate Banana Bread Recipe, or my super moist Banana Cake Recipe with Cream Cheese Frosting any time you want!